cpedron50-novaspear/colinpedron-site/_posts/2026-01-04-update-on-the-race-toward-agi.md

 Recommended reading list on next steps in AGI/ASI development: Life 3.0 (Max Tegmark), Superintelligence (Nick Bostrom), AI 2027 (Daniel Kokotajlo et al)

-*I chose not to use AI to write this post, just because that would have been a bit too ironic.